How can you pose and take the perfect painting reference picture quickly?

 Ask a friend to pose for you, or have them take photos of you.

 The photographer should stand three to four feet from the subject of the picture.
+The subject should be at an angle, not straight-on.
 Have the sun on the front of the subject.
 Have the subject begin their pose with their head turned towards the left.
 Then have them turn their head and stop, in short increments, as the photographer takes pictures.
 The goal is to get multiple photos at a variety of angles as they turn their head to the right. (see photo example above).

 Try this same process but change the angle the subject is standing in the sun or have their back to the sun, etc.

-The whole process might take 5-10 minutes.
+The whole process might take 5-10 minutes or less.
 Once you start clicking you will get the hang of it, have fun!!
 Look for interesting shadows.

 Tell a Story: Wear something or do something that tells a story.
 Trying wearing a scarf, then different hats, then a prop….etc.
 Make the viewer/photo ask “What just happened?”
 What will happen next, what is she thinking about, where is she looking…?”